 |Cool Container Blends|

 |And Baskets Too....|

 Just when we thought we'd seen it all in Steinert's largest container plantings, we happened upon these hanging baskets of Bougainvillea hybrids.
 They left us, well, just about speechless.

 |Verbena in Baskets|

 |Verbenas and Vivid Color|

-For a many gardeners, Verbenas are unequaled for vivid color, which makes them perfect for borders, edging, rock gardens, pots, and, as shown above, hanging baskets.These marvelous plants grow in clumps 6-10 inches high and 12 inches wide, bloom all season long, and bear flowers in shades and hues of red, orange, pink,and purple.
+Verbenas are unequaled for vivid color, making them perfect for borders, edging, rock gardens, pots, and, as shown above, hanging baskets.
+They grow in clumps 6-10 inches high and a foot or more wide and bloom all season with flowers in shades and hues of red, orange, pink,and purple.
 They like full sun and well-drained soil.
-They require little care other than deadheading to make sure they keep blooming.
-In the Ozarks and all climates with killing frosts they must be grown as annuals.
-They can, however, be brought inside if you want to carry them through the winter.
+They take little care.
+Deadheading produces more flowers.
+In killing-frost climates they must be grown as annuals but can be brought inside for the winter.

 |'Aztec Silver Magic' Verbena|

 Steinert offers the 'Aztec Silver Magic' Verbena (Verbena x hybrida 'Aztec Silver Magic'), from the Aztec series of perennial verbenas.
 Early-blooming and mildew-resistant, it likes well-drained, fertile soil and can grow to 10 inches tall and 16 inches wide.
 Bonus: It bears its unique silvery lavender flower clusters all season long.

 |'Babylon Light Blue' Verbena|

 The 'Babylon Light Blue' Verbena (Verbena hybrid 'Babylon Light Blue' is another early-blooming, mildew-resistant Verbena that provides color right up until frost.
 Vigorous and easy to grow, it likes full sun and fertile soil and can grow to 9 inches tall with a spread of 24 inches.

 |Abunda 'Ghost' Bacopa|

 Among its already diverse plant stock, the nursery now and again turns up such extra-charming surprises as these Sunset Group Lewisia cotyledon hybrids.
 From the species native to the Rockies, these little perennial hybrids bloom from basal rosettes with pink, orange, red, or yellow flowers that are often striped.They grow to 6 inches tall, love full sun, and to avoid rot must have excellent drainage.
 Note: As lovely as these plants are, don't they deserve a better common name than Bitterroot?